MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 - SIP response code: **403**
 - Error message: **User is not allowed to make outbound PSTN Calls**
 - Suggested actions:
   Verify that the affected user is assigned a Phone System license and is correctly [enabled for Direct Routing](/microsoftteams/direct-routing-enable-users).
-(Lu: Can we add reference to https://learn.microsoft.com/en-us/microsoftteams/troubleshoot/phone-system/direct-routing/issues-with-outbound-calls?)
+For more information about issues with outbound calls, see [Issues that affect outbound direct routing calls](/microsoftteams/troubleshoot/phone-system/direct-routing/issues-with-outbound-calls).

 ## 510563 403 User is only allowed to make domestic calls.
 This is an international call